-Who Is Responsible For NY Tree Maintenance?
+Who is Responsible for NY Tree Maintenance?

 In New York City, the Department of Parks and Recreation (DPR)is responsible for the maintenance and removal of all non-private trees in the city.
 This means that the DPR is responsible for all trees: